-While eighty percent of the country’s population lives in rural areas and agriculture is their primary livelihood.
-However share of agriculture in total gross domestic product (GDP) has been declining over the years, it still accounts for one-third of GDP.
+Eighty percent of the country’s population lives in rural areas and agriculture is their primary livelihood.
+However share of agriculture in total Gross Domestic Product (GDP) has been declining over the years, it still accounts for one-third of GDP.

 Beyond economic productivity and poverty reduction, agricultural stagnation undermines the Government’s goal of achieving food security for all citizens of Nepal.
 An estimated 60 percent of households cannot meet their own food needs, especially in mountainous areas, and agricultural production only meets food requirements for three-to-eight months per year.

-Asian Heritage Foundation Nepal believes that only with the development in agriculture and environment protection activities with support of related livelihoods will bring the change in rural people of rural communities.
+Asian Heritage Foundation Nepal believes that only with the modernization in agriculture and environment protection will support of related livelihoods to bring the change in the lives of rural communities.
 This year, we focused on following activities for agriculture and environment protection.